nonsindeads/ARSSM-Arma-Reforger-Simple-Server-Manager-GUI-/docs/installation.md

 3) Save settings.
 4) Create a profile and resolve a workshop URL.
 5) Generate the `server.json` and start the server.
+# Installation

+ARSSM is a local web app with a Rust backend.
+Choose your platform below.

+## Windows

+See `docs/windows.md`.

+## Linux (Ubuntu 22.04)

+See `docs/linux.md`.
+Use `scripts/setup-linux.sh` for the first-time setup.